-And then we have another book about a widow the widow next door.
-It's kind of seems like a cross between the widow and the woman in the window I think ally read this and actually didn't like it so we'll see what I think so it sounds like some people move into a house they get a new neighbor this little lady she becomes a friend of theirs and then she grows a little too interested in the couple and watches them constantly so I'm gonna read it I know my wife didn't like it but we'll see what I think.
+And then we have another book about a widow next door.
+It kind of seems like a cross between the widow and the woman in the window I think Ally read this and actually didn't like it so we'll see what I think it sounds like some people move into a house they get a new neighbor this little lady she becomes a friend of theirs and then she grows a little too interested in the couple and watches them constantly so I'm gonna read it I know my wife didn't like it but we'll see what I think.

 11. The Next to Die

-I like a thriller, I like it fast-paced I like it like unpredictable and an easy read if I'm looking for something that's going to take more thought I'm not going to reach for a thriller that's just me personally so it's it started being a little too much a little too wordy a little too intense of a read for me for what I like to read but we'll see I'm going to try to dive into this again and see what happens.
+I like a thriller, I like them fast-paced I like it like unpredictable, and easy to read if I'm looking for something that's going to take more thought I'm not going to reach for a thriller that's just me personally so it started being a little too much a little too wordy a little too intense of a read for me for what I like to read but we'll see I'm going to try to dive into this again and see what happens.

 12. Phantom Limb

-First up is phantom limb by Lucinda berry.
-Phantom limb follows the story of a pair of twins Emily and Elizabeth and they were subject to horrific childhood abuse by their mother heavily until they were eight years old and they were rescued by a foster family and they were adopted while the story begins when they're in their 20s kind of early college-age and Emily is doing very poorly and Elizabeth is kind of trying to pick up the pieces of her life and move on and make a life for herself.
+First up is Phantom Limb by Lucinda Berry.
+Phantom Limb follows the story of a pair of twins Emily and Elizabeth they were subject to horrific childhood abuse by their mother heavily until they were eight years old and they were rescued by a foster family and were adopted the story begins when they're in their 20s kind of early college-age and Emily is doing very poorly and Elizabeth is kind of trying to pick up the pieces of her life and move on and make a life for herself.

 Emily is really struggling with depression and a lot of other issues and she's really unable to move on with her life a series of events unfolds and one day Elizabeth wakes up in a psych ward in a hospital with no recollection of how she got there only that the last thing she remembers was finding Emily's body in their bathroom well Elizabeth is left in the hospital to figure out what happened how she got there and she also has to deal with all the events of her past and her horrible abusive childhood her relationship with her mother and kind of come to terms with everything as a whole this one is a crazy ride like so crazy.